Office Phone: 708-309-3233

 All students operating motorized vehicles while attending CUC must register their vehicles.

 Parking on or around the campus is at your own risk.
 On-street parking around the campus is strongly discouraged and is subject to the parking regulations and penalties issued by the Village of River Forest.

-A free graduate parking permit is required for all student vehicles.
+A graduate parking permit is required for all student vehicles.
 Please click here for the Comprehensive Campus Traffic and Parking Policy and Procedures document or through the Department of Public Safety.
 Please apply for your permit on CUConnect.
 Permits will be available within 72 hours at Switchboard, Addison Hall.